 To open the Import and Export dialog boxes, select one of the entries in the File menu in the Customize window menu bar.
 You can also add these features to your QAP menu by adding a QAP Feature found under the QAP Management section.

 - Choose the Destination file that will be created (if it does not exist) to store your exported data.
 The last destination file is remembered and displayed as default file.
 The path can include the %A_NowUTC% and %A_NowUTC% variables, environment variables, QAP user variables and placeholders.
 For example, the file name my-export-%A_Now%.ini would be converted to my-export-20230829112529.ini.

 - Choose the settings category to export: global options, hotkeys, alternative menu hotkeys and modifiers, themes and favorites.

-- Click the Export or Import buttons.
+- Click the Export button.

-- Click the Export or Import button.
+- Click the Import button.